opensourcehumanai/opensourcehumanai/README.md

-## [OpenSourceHuman.ai](https://opensourcehuman.ai/) Cognitive Freedom, Health and Abilities / Harvard PGP / OpenHuman
+## [OpenSourceHuman.ai](https://opensourcehuman.ai/) Consciousness expansion, Cognitive Function and Health / Harvard PGP / OpenHuman

 [OpenSourceHuman.ai ](https://opensourcehuman.ai/) is a radical transparency initiative releasing full biological, neurological, and cognitive datasets into the public domain under the CC0 1.0 Universal license.
 Its goal is consciousness expansion, accelerate open research and to strengthen cognitive function (possibly nervous system defense) by ensuring all data is freely accessible, verifiable, and reproducible.